 Scouring the natural world can be an effective way of finding design inspiration for new scientific innovation.
-Here, we take a look at a crop of European biotechs currently using biomimicry to develop weird and wonderful bio-inspired products.
+Several biotech companies are using biomimicry to develop weird and wonderful bio-inspired products.

-The world of biotechnology is no exception, and we’re seeing an increasing number of ideas and products being developed that have their roots in the mimicry of some natural process or biological adaptation.
-At a time when the costs associated with bringing a new product through the developmental pipeline to patients are skyrocketing, mimicking naturally selected, time-tested designs is an ever more attractive strategy.
+We’re seeing an increasing number of ideas and products that have their roots in biomimicry.
 After all, why attempt to create something from scratch when you can just raid nature’s toolbox?

 Jellagen, a Welsh marine biotechnology company, has its eyes on the unassuming jellyfish as a source of a potential revolutionary biomaterial: next-generation collagen.